 Daly et al. measured the rates of carbohydrate and fatty acid oxidation after a high sucrose/low starch meal with 65% of energy as carbohydrate and 26% as fat (2.5:1) [29].
 Using the number of ATP molecules produced per glucose and per palmitate in the model, this corresponds to 6.9 moles of glucose per mole of palmitate (or 4.85 grams of glucose per gram of palmitate).

 The model was provided with glucose and FFA inputs to match this high sugar/low starch meal with a peak input at 30 minutes.
-The simulated FFA and glucose concentrations (figure 3 a,b) remain well within one standard deviation of the experimental data, although the simulated glucose concentration has a less sharp peak.
+The simulated FFA and glucose concentrations (Figs 3A, 3B) remain well within one standard deviation of the experimental data, although the simulated glucose concentration has a less sharp peak.

-In the experimental study, the rates of carbohydrate and lipid oxidation were measured in grams per minute in the body as a whole (figure 4 a,c).
-These results cannot be compared quantitatively with the simulated data for the rate of pyruvate oxidation and β-oxidation in liver alone in moles per minute (figure 4 b,d).
+In the experimental study, the rates of carbohydrate and lipid oxidation were measured in grams per minute in the body as a whole (Figs 4A, 4C).
+These results cannot be compared quantitatively with the simulated data for the rate of pyruvate oxidation and β-oxidation in liver alone in moles per minute (Figs 4B, 4D).
 However, qualitative comparison of the changes occurring postprandially can be made.

 The simulated curves for the rates of fatty acid and carbohydrate oxidation follow a similar shape over the 6 hours to those measured experimentally.
 The rate of carbohydrate oxidation doubles postprandially before falling back to its initial value in both the simulated data and experimental data.
 Similarly, in both cases the rate of fatty acid oxidation falls by half before rising to slightly above its initial value.